consoledotdev/home/content/privacy.md

 we can improve our [selection criteria](selection-criteria/).
 We also track which links are clicked on our website.

-If you sign up to Jobs Console, we collect your email and information about your job preferences.
-We use this to match you with the best jobs.
-Your profile is private until you decide to engage with one of the organizations looking to recruit.
-If you flag interest in a job we’ve sent you, we pass your profile to the hiring manager.
-You can preview what we'll send before it goes and you must opt in to every match.
-We only provide hiring managers with your contact details once you have both opted to receive them.

 You can unsubscribe from all our emails at any time using the link in each email or by contacting us.